 - 1. Complete the enclosed Post-Test.
-For each CE Video Purchased, one test is included.
-If additional tests are needed, the following fees will apply: \$25 per test for 1 additional dentist; \$10 per test for each auxiliary (dental assistants, hygienists, lab technicians no limit on auxiliary tests).
-Fees can be paid either by check or credit card when tests are submitted to Practical Clinical Courses. - 2.
+For each CE Video Purchased, one complimentary test is included.
+Additional tests are \$35/person per test.
+Fees can be paid by check or with a credit card when submitting tests to Practical Clinical Courses.
+If more than 10 CE tests are required per video, please contact us at 800-223-6569. - 2.
 Complete the demographic information located at the end of the test.